chromium/chromium/chrome/browser/ui/views/web_apps/README.md

 ### Identifying and Diagnosing Failed Tests

-Every test failure will log a message that will give:
+Every test will log a message that will give:

  * the failing test case
- * the failing action
  * the line to add to the TestExpectations file to disable the test
  * the command line argument to specify to run the given test locally

+In addition to this, every testing action will be printed to console before it is executed, giving insight into where test failures are occurring.

 ### Test Input Files